Harshith3695/gateParse-PythonScript/README.md

 # gateParse-PythonScript
-Final code for finding particular gate and re-writing them in the required format.
+Python Script for finding gates in a given verilog file and re-writing them in the required format.